 2. Choose Your First Location

 Where you live matters.
-Running a remote company from a small island with unstable WiFi probably won’t get you very far.
+Running a remote company from a small island with unstable internet connectivity probably won’t get you very far.
 Living in Paris on a freelancer’s budget will have you running home within two months.

 And of course, it’s important to consider your legal right to reside and work in a country.
 Many countries, such as Estonia and Malta, now have digital nomad visas or remote worker permits.

-Budget, legal rights, and ease of living should all contribute to your decision.
-No place will be perfect but if budget is more important to you, consider these locations:
+Budget, legal rights, internet connectivity and ease of living should all contribute to your decision.
+No place will be perfect but if budget & cost of living is more important to you, consider these:

 Want the best of both worlds?
 These gorgeous places are not the most budget-friendly but they’re modern and relatively cheap: